 - Knowledge of and/or experience in NAEYC Affiliate structure

 In addition, references are asked to attach a brief statement (not more than a 1-page Word or PDF document) that describes the key strengths they feel would make the applicant an outstanding NAEYC Board member at this point in time.

 Members of the Nominating Panel review all submitted application materials and references.

 In early August, the Nominating Panel identifies potential candidates, based on the review of submitted applications and references.
 Potential candidates are interviewed in groups of 3–4 people; all interviews are held at the NAEYC Headquarters in Washington, DC.
 September 18-19, 2015.
 The group interviews are used to determine the slate of candidates for the 2016 NAEYC Governing Board election; participation in the interview process is mandatory in order to be considered for the slate.

 After the group interviews are completed, the Nominating Panel determines its recommendations for the election slate.
 The proposed slate is presented to the NAEYC Governing Board for approval.
 Once approved, the slate is presented to the membership and the election process begins.

 The application can be found here.
 You must be a current NAEYC member in good standing to serve on the NAEYC Governing Board.
-You may submit an application without an active membership number, but you will be required to become a member prior to the initiation of your service.
+You may submit an application without an active membership number, but you will be required to become a member prior to your participation in the interviews with the Nominating Panel.